elake/Valheim-Character-Editor/README.md

 # Stuck in the ocean?

-If you have anyone at your base to fetch the coordiantes, try this:
+If you don't have anyone at your base to fetch the coordiantes, try this:
  1. Make a new character and connect to your world.
  2. Go to your base.
  3. Log out, and use this to get the coordinates from the new character.